timothybrown/BSEC-Conduit/readme.md

 ### Usage
 ```
-BSECLIbrary(i2c_address, temp_offset, sample_rate, voltage, retain_state)
+BSECLIbrary(i2c_address, temp_offset, sample_rate, voltage, retain_state, logger=None, base_dir=None)
 ```
 - i2c_address: Address of the sensor.
 [0x76|0x77]
 - temp_offset: An offset to add to the temperature sensor.
 [10.0 to -10.0]
 - sample_rate: Seconds between samples.
 [3|300]
 - voltage: The voltage the sensor is run at.
 [3.3|1.8]
 - retain_state: Number of days to retain the IAQ state data.
 [4|28]
 - logger: Logger instance to use.
 Use None for console output.
 - base_dir: Directory to store the executable, config and state files.
 Must also include a sub-directory that contains an unzipped copy of the Bosch Sensortec BSEC Library source.
+Use None to automatically determine.

 Example:
 ```